tyler-vs/tyler-vs/README.md

 - ⚡ Fun fact: ...
 -->

-Hi, I'm Tyler (a junior front-end developer)
+Hi, I'm Tyler (a junior front-end developer),

-I'm am a (junior) front-end developer at [We Are Underground](https://www.weareunderground.com/), I help out our Shopify Merchants that use our themes to make their online business ideas into a reality.
-I occasionally contribute to our theme's code, debug and submit bug fixes and write some of our theme documentation viewed by many merchants.
-I am also an Arctic Code Vault Contributor!
+I am a support specialist and junior front-end developer at [We Are Underground](https://www.weareunderground.com/).
+I help out our Shopify Merchants that use our themes to make their online business ideas into a reality.
+I also contribute to the theme's code, debug and submit bug fixes and write theme documentation.

-I love working with Shopify, Liquid, HTML5, CSS, Git and GitHub and JavaScript and feel accomplished when writing clean, efficient, problem solving code.
+I love front-end development and working on the web and with Shopify.
+I strive to write clean, efficient, problem solving code.
 I prefer spaces over tabs.
-I have a website, [my website](https://tylervanschaick.com/), but need to publish more articles on it.
+I have a website, [my website](https://tylervanschaick.com/), but have a lack of articles to read.
+Other quick bits:

 - I’m currently working on Shopify Themes.
 - I’m currently learning Liquid.
 - I’m looking to collaborate on something Shopify related.. need to check.
 - Grow With Google Front-end Nano Degree Student

 <details>